Harry Potter (film series): Music

 The Harry Potter series has had four composers.
 John Williams scored the first three films: Philosopher's Stone, Chamber of Secrets, and Prisoner of Azkaban.
 Due to a busy 2002 schedule, Williams brought in William Ross to adapt and conduct the score for Chamber of Secrets.
-Williams also created "Hedwig's Theme", the series leitmotif which appears in all eight films.
+Williams also composed "Hedwig's Theme", the series' leitmotif which appears in all eight films.

 After Williams left the series to pursue other projects, Patrick Doyle scored the fourth entry, Goblet of Fire, which was directed by Mike Newell, with whom Doyle had worked previously.
 In 2006, Nicholas Hooper started work on the score to Order of the Phoenix, reuniting with director David Yates.
-Hooper also composed the soundtrack to Half-Blood Prince but decided not to return for the final films.
+Hooper also composed the soundtrack to Half-Blood Prince but decided not to return for the final two films.

-In January 2010, Alexandre Desplat was confirmed to compose the score for Harry Potter and the Deathly Hallows – Part 1.
+In January 2010, Alexandre Desplat was confirmed to compose the score for Deathly Hallows – Part 1.
 The film's orchestration started in the summer with Conrad Pope, the orchestrator on the first three Harry Potter films, collaborating with Desplat.
 Pope commented that the music "reminds one of the old days".
-Desplat returned to score Harry Potter and the Deathly Hallows – Part 2 in 2011.
+Desplat returned to score Deathly Hallows – Part 2 in 2011.

 Yates stated that he wanted Williams to return to the series for the final instalment, but their schedules did not align due to the urgent demand for a rough cut of the film.
-The final recording sessions of Harry Potter took place on 27 May 2011 at Abbey Road Studios with the London Symphony Orchestra, Desplat and orchestrator Conrad Pope.
+The final recording sessions for Harry Potter took place on 27 May 2011 at Abbey Road Studios with the London Symphony Orchestra, Desplat and orchestrator Conrad Pope.

 Doyle, Hooper and Desplat introduced their own personal themes to their respective soundtracks, while keeping a few of Williams' themes.

 Visual effects

-There have been many visual effects companies to work on the Harry Potter series.
+There have been many visual effects companies that work on the Harry Potter series.
 Some of these include Rising Sun Pictures, Sony Pictures Imageworks, Double Negative, Cinesite, Framestore, and Industrial Light & Magic.
 The latter three have worked on all the films in the series, while Double Negative and Rising Sun Pictures began their commitments with Prisoner of Azkaban and Goblet of Fire, respectively.
 Framestore contributed by developing many memorable creatures and sequences to the series.
 Cinesite was involved in producing both miniature and digital effects for the films.
 Producer David Barron said that "Harry Potter created the UK effects industry as we know it.
 On the first film, all the complicated visual effects were done on the [US] west coast.
 But on the second, we took a leap of faith and gave much of what would normally be given to Californian vendors to UK ones.
 They came up trumps."
 Tim Burke, the visual effects supervisor, said many studios "are bringing their work to UK effects companies.
 Every facility is fully booked, and that wasn't the case before Harry Potter.
 That's really significant."